usbong/newsletters/README.md

 <img src="https://github.com/usbong/newsletters/blob/main/usbong_newsletters/screenshots/usbongNewslettersScreenshotV20210812T1910.png" width="80%">

 ## 2. Installation
-We need to add the `Apache Server` due to web page file is `.php (PHP Hypertext Preprocessor)` format.<br/>
+We need to add the `Apache Server` due to web page file is `.php (PHP Hypertext Preprocessor)` format.
 Otherwise, the web page file shall NOT be viewable on a Web Browser.<br/>

 ### Reminders:
 `.php Web Page` file contains Commands, e.g. written using the `PHP Computer Language`.<br/>
 <br/>
-We use the PHP Computer Language to execute Commands with the Database (DB) Storage,<br/> e.g. `MySQL (Structured Query Language)`.<br/>
+We use the PHP Computer Language to execute Commands with the Database (DB) Storage,<br/> e.g. those written in the `MySQL (Structured Query Language)`.<br/>
 <br/>
-Outputs from the DB become viewable as web page files using PHP with `Hypertext Markup Language (HTML)` Commands.
+We use the Outputs from the DB as input to be viewable on web page files.
+We use among others: PHP with `Hypertext Markup Language (HTML)` Commands to execute this action.

 ### 2.1.
 Linux Machine ([LUBUNTU LTS 20.4](http://lubuntu.me))
 #### 2.1.1.
 Download Usbong Newsletters .zip file